Sonnyheat/sunnyfingroup-web/README.md

-# Sunny Financial Group Web
+# Sunny Financial Group Website

-This is the official Sunny Financial Group website built with Next.js and deployed on Vercel.
+This is the official frontend for Sunny Financial Group.

+## Structure

+- `index.html` - Homepage
+- `style.css` - Stylesheet for layout and design

+## Contact

+For issues or collaboration, contact Jessie at jessie.sunnyfingroup@gmail.com